younanNagy/SitFit/README.md

 # Project Description

 ```
-SitFit is a personal assistant desktop app for a healthy and comfortable laptop experience
+SitFit is a personal assistant desktop app for a healthy and comfortable laptop experience.
 ```

 # Goals